 A hanging healing due to continuous conflict relapses leads to the back-up of fluid in the pharyngeal ducts resulting in the development of a cyst located laterally on the right or left side of the neck or collar bone area (compare with thyroid cysts located towards the middle) or in the mediastinum where it is called a retrosternal struma.
 After the Epileptoid Crisis the cyst recedes parallel to the completion of the healing process.
 However, if the healing phase cannot be complete, the cyst hardens and stays.

-Found in the mediastinum, a cyst in the pharyngeal ducts is diagnosed as a “small cell bronchial carcinoma” or “small cell lung cancer”, even though neither the lungs nor the bronchi are involved (see also mediastinal osteosarcoma).
+Found in the mediastinum, a cyst in the pharyngeal ducts is diagnosed as a “small cell bronchial carcinoma” or “small cell lung cancer” (see also mediastinal osteosarcoma).
 In the mediastinum, a large cyst might compress vital vessels or cause breathing difficulties due to the pressure on the trachea with acute shortness of breath and choking fits during the Epileptoid Crisis, when the fluid in the cyst is expelled.
 With the SYNDROME, that is, with water retention as a result of an active abandonment and existence conflict (diagnosis shock, hospitalization) the situation could become critical.